-Over the term of the loans, receivables and other receivables and debt securities the Company accounts for its credit risk by appropriately providing for expected credit losses on a timely basis.
+Over the term of receivables the Company accounts for its credit risk by appropriately providing for expected credit losses on a timely basis.
 In calculating the expected credit loss rates, The Company considers historical loss rates for each category of customers, and adjusts for forward looking macroeconomic data.